ccollicutt/ccollicutt.github.io/_posts/2022-05-11-creating-custom-secure-software-supply-chains.md

 # {{ page.title }}

-In the [last post](/2022/05/10/creating-secure-software-supply-chains-with-tanzu.html) I looked at creating secure software supply chains with the Tanzu Application Platform.
+In the [last post](/2022/05/10/creating-secure-software-supply-chains-with-tanzu.html) I looked at creating secure software supply chains with the Tanzu Application Platform (TAP).
 In that post I used a default supply chain.
-But what if we wanted to create our own, custom supply chain?
+But what if we wanted to create our own, custom supply chain instead of using the "out of the box" examples provided with the platform?

+## Quickly...What is the Tanzu Application Platform?

+TAP is:

+> VMware Tanzu Application Platform is a modular, application-aware platform that provides a rich set of developer tooling and a prepaved path to production to build and deploy software quickly and securely on any compliant public cloud or on-premises Kubernetes cluster.

+Here's a key point:

+* It can run in **any compliant** Kubernetes cluster

+But enough about TAP, let's build a custom supply chain.

 ## Creating a Custom Supply Chain

-Ok, so we have two supply chains by default.
+Ok, so we have two supply chains by default in the TAP install.

 ```
 $ k get clustersupplychains.carto.run